Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Related Work

 \subsection{Caging}

-Classical caging has laid the groundwork for robotic nonprehensile manipulation, focusing on preventing an object from escaping using minimal constraints.
-This foundational concept, as introduced by Kuperberg \cite{kuperberg1990problems} and further developed by Rimon et al. \cite{rimon1996caging}, \cite{rimon1999caging}, has been pivotal in exploring how robotic grasps can effectively cage objects, without necessitating force closure or form closure.
+Classical caging focuses on preventing an object from escaping using geometric constraints.
+This foundational concept, as introduced by Kuperberg \cite{kuperberg1990problems} and further developed by Rimon et al. \cite{rimon1996caging}, \cite{rimon1999caging}, \bluetext{Maeda et al. \cite{maeda2017sensorless}}, explores how robots can effectively constrain objects, without necessitating force closure or form closure.
 Rodriguez et al. \cite{rodriguez2012caging} demonstrate utilizing caging to achieve immobilizing grasps.
-Energy-bounded caging \cite{mahler2016energy} relaxes the complete caging in the presence of external forces such as gravity.
-Planar energy-bounded cages \cite{mahler2018synthesis} are synthesized by identifying configurations that maximize the energy required for the object to escape. \cite{ma2019modeling} proposes whole-hand manipulation via caging by considering compliant underactuated hands as obstacles and introducing an object energy field.
-Our previous work on soft fixture \cite{dong2023quasi} presents practical sampling-based methods to search for upper-bound estimates of escape energy applicable in higher-dimensional configuration spaces, such as simplified deformable objects.
-While classical caging has offered foundational insights into object restraint, the ``cage in motion'' approach we propose here represents a new perspective.
-It extends traditional caging into dynamic settings, bridging the gap between static caging theories and the dynamic realities of robotic manipulation.
-On the other hand, our work first brings the caging analysis to characterize manipulation robustness in motion.
+Energy-bounded caging \cite{mahler2016energy, mahler2018synthesis} relaxes complete geometric caging and considers the work done by external forces, such as gravity \cite{mahler2016energy} and planar friction \cite{mahler2018synthesis}, as a source to cage objects. \greentext{ Caging has also been leveraged in the robust manipulation of biological cells using optical tweezers \cite{thakur2014indirect,ta2020caging}.} Our previous work on soft fixtures \cite{dong2023quasi} presents sampling-based methods to search for upper-bound estimates of escape energy in higher-dimensional configuration spaces, such as simplified deformable objects.
+Our approach presents a new perspective that enables caging analysis to be used to characterize general manipulation robustness.
+It also extends caging into dynamic settings, bridging the gap between static caging theories and the dynamic nature of robotic manipulation.